Minorities Intro

 Which is the most valuable coin here?

-Well, if you traveled by bus in the 1960s, the dimes might be the most valuable
+Well, if you traveled long distance by bus in the 1960s, the dimes might be the most valuable,

-because bus stations back then had pay toilets that required a dime to enter.
+because bus stations had pay toilets that required a dime to unlock.
+Under that condition,

 These same sorting issues apply to humans.
 We sort by: